tmccalla777/miniproject-1/Section 1 - Command.md

     * This command is used to print the directory that the user is currently in.
 This can be used for confirmation of the desired file location by the user.
     * To use this command, open the command prompt and then type 'pwd'.

+5. mv command
+    * This 'mv' command is used to move files and directories.
+    * This command is used to move files to other locations or directories to other locations via command line.
+This makes the process of moving files around the file system simplier.
+This command can also be used to remame files.
+    * To use this command, enter the command prompt, enter 'mv', the file location and then the file location of the destination.
+To rename a file with command, enter 'mv', the file name and then the new desired file name.

+6. rm command
+    * This 'rm' command is used to remove files or directories from any given location.
+    * This command can remove any file or directory from the file system.
+    * To use this command, enter the command prompt, enter 'rm' and the file name and location and the file will be removed.